 Also, don’t forget to look out for scholarships you may be eligible for, in addition to the programs below.
 Part-time students with a permanent disability can apply for additional assistance.

-For the 2017-18 Application: The 2017/18 application requires you to declare your 2016 income and provide a copy of your 2016 Canada Revenue Agency (CRA) Notice of Assessment as proof of income.
-You must submit your 2016 income tax return to the CRA to receive the required notice.
-If you had 2016 income, the Notice is considered to be the only acceptable form of income proof under program policy.
+Proof of income requirement: The 2019-20 application requires you to declare your 2018 income and provide a copy of your 2018 Canada Revenue Agency (CRA) Notice of Assessment as proof of income.
+You must submit your 2018 income tax return to the CRA to receive the required notice.
+If you had 2018 income, the Notice of Assessment is considered to be the only acceptable form of income proof under program policy.
 If you have a spouse, the same policies apply.

 Course Load Confirmation Form – Graduate students must include this form with their Part-Time OSAP supporting documents